Buedenbender/datscience/README.md

  - booted_eigenvalues()   - Bootstraps Eigenvalues (either for PCA or FA)
  - get_CIs()              - Takes a boot::boot object and constructs CIs for multiple stats - Code adopte from Ben Bolker
  - add_ci_2plot()         - Adds the bootstrapped CIs as a band or errorbar to the pretty scree
+ - serialNext()           - Checks if file exists, if it does append an integer number before the file extension
 ```

 ## Installation